-19Using an unrestricted case, GLL also show that information sharing can lead to an increase in sharing and in the achieved level of information security.
+&lt;sup>21 Using an unrestricted case, Gordon et al. (2003) also show that information sharing can lead to an increase in sharing and in the achieved level of information security.

-20Since an increase in b_1 implies that consumers are more price sensitive, it leads to a lower level of demand at a given price.
+&lt;sup>22 Because an increase in $b_1$ implies that consumers are more price sensitive, it leads to a lower level of demand at a given price.